 1st year MFA Metal Design Graduate Student

-Lauren DelBrocco is from Rhode Island and received her BFA in metalsmith and Jewelry Design with Summa Cum Laude and several other awards from Rhode Island College in 2018.
-Pre-grad school and throughout her undergraduate, Lauren has had several opportunities in the art field, she was worked as a Fashion Jewelry Designer, Assistant Director of Operation overseeing a production team, Studio Assistant, Teachers Assistant for an after school program and a Bench Jeweler.
-Currently, she began a MFA program in Metal Design at East Carolina University; she is in the exploratory stages of creating small interactive wearable art that reflects the ideas behind one growing up with Learning Disabilities and Attention Deficient Disorder.
+Lauren DelBrocco is from Rhode Island and received her BFA in Metalsmithing and Jewelry Design with Summa Cum Laude and several other awards from Rhode Island College in 2018.
+Pre-grad school and throughout her undergraduate, Lauren has had several opportunities in the art field, she worked as a Fashion Jewelry Designer, Assistant Director of Operation overseeing a production team, Studio Assistant, Teachers Assistant for an after school program and a Bench Jeweler position.
+Currently, she began her MFA program in Metal Design at East Carolina University; she is in the exploratory stages of creating small interactive wearable art that reflects the ideas behind one growing up with Learning Disabilities and Attention Deficient Disorder.
 She is determined to help other students grow while working as a Teaching Assistant in several departments and during her term as President of the Graduate Artist Forum.
 When she’s not in the studio, she is either cooking or FaceTiming her dear family.

 Co-Chair, Communications Officer